Research shows that companies that invest in employee training gain 21% more profit compared to companies that don’t.

-Such statistics are a beacon of inspiration to train employees and cultivate a culture of high productivity.
+Such statistics are a beacon of inspiration for training employees and cultivating a culture of high productivity.
 You are motivated to incorporate trends like on-the-job training (OJT) to build core competencies and create a talent pool brimming with high performers.

 Unfortunately, despite the efforts put into embedding learning in the flow of work, the employees’ performance reviews tell a vexatious story.
 Yes!
 You surely wouldn’t expect this after investing substantial money and resources.